 In paying tribute to Dick, five-year Deputy Director for COMSEC Ray Tate recalled that, in 1976, he had nominated Mr. Chiles to receive the Agency's Exceptional Achievement Award, which was approved by Director Lew Allen.
 Chiles, however, refused to accept it, saying that he "did not want a medal for doing what I'm supposed to do as my everday job!" and refused to attend the ceremony.
 Tate - who considers Chiles a personal mentor from his early days and an important influence throughout his Agency career - let the matter slide for a few months, then set up a luncheon, as they were accustomed to do, to discuss sensitive matters.
 By pre-arrangement, Deput Director Benson Buffham arrived, medal in hand.
 Dick recognized what was doing on and began to leave the room, again declining a medal.
 (Tate later gave it to Pat Chiles, Dick's wife.)
 The incidents reinforced in Tate's mind the conviction that Dick Chiles was completeely devoted to the mission and its people, and cared nothing about personal credit.

 Dick Chiles retired with thirty years of Federal service.
 He passed away in July 2004 and was inducted into the NSA/CSS Cryptologic Hall of Honor in 2004.
-Read more about his career on his Hall of Honor page.
+Read more about his career on his Hall of Honor page on the NSA.gov website.
 (Thanks to Ray Tate for personal recollections of Dick.)

 Article from the NCMF's "The Link" Summer 2004 bulletin.